Honors in Criminal Justice Research

 1. maintain good academic and ethical standing;

-2. complete Collaborative Institutional Training Initiative certificates in: (a) Social and Behavioral Research Investigations; (b) Responsible Conduct of Research; and (c) Conflicts of Interest;
+2. complete Collaborative Institutional Training Initiative certificates in:

-3. must complete one set of course options in Directed Independent Study (DIS), Directed Independent Research (DIR) and Research Intensive (RI) courses:
+1. must complete one set of course options in Directed Independent Study (DIS), Directed Independent Research (DIR) and Research Intensive (RI) courses:

-1. 6 DIS credits with an “A” grade,
+1. 6 DIS credits with a 3.5 GPA

-2. 6 DIR credits with an “A” grade,
+2. 6 DIR credits with a 3.5 GPA

-3. 3 DIS and 3 DIR credits with an “A” grade,
+3. 3 DIS and 3 DIR credits with a 3.5 GPA

 Students will receive the designation “Honors in Criminal Justice Research” at the time of graduation upon satisfactory completion of two of the following three requirements:

-1. Internal or external grant/fellowship application submission;
+1. Internal or external grant/fellowship application submission with input from a SCCJ professor;

-2. Faculty advisor approved submission for an oral presentation at a university, regional, national or international symposium, consortium or conference; or
+2. Faculty advisor approved submission for an oral presentation at a university, regional, national, or international symposium, consortium or conference; or